-The foregoing ordinance was offered by Councilmemberadoption on first reading.
-The motion was seconded by Councilmemberput to a vote, the vote was as follows: who moved its and upon being Mayor Manny Cid Vice Mayor Frank Mingo Councilmember Luis Collazo Councilmember Tim Daubert Councilmember Ceasar Mestre Councilmember Nelson Rodriguez Councilmember Marilyn Ruano Passed on first reading this day of October, 2018.
+The foregoing ordinance was offered by Councilmember who moved its adoption on first reading.
+The motion was seconded by Councilmember and upon being put to a vote, the vote was as follows:

+Mayor Manny Cid

+Vice Mayor Frank Mingo

+Councilmember Luis Collazo

+Councilmember Tim Daubert

+Councilmember Ceasar Mestre

+Councilmember Nelson Rodriguez

+Councilmember Marilyn Ruano

+Passed on first reading this day of October, 2018.